wrm65/Capstone-Project-2024/docs/project_report.md

     </ol>
    </p>

-- Furthermore, this project has also allowed me to enhance my proficiency in developing machine learning models in Python.
+- <b>Furthermore, this project has also allowed me to enhance my proficiency in developing machine learning models in Python.</b>
 - Key lessons are:
    <p>
     <ol type="1">